roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

    Figure 9. *SangerContig* Shiny app - *SangerRead* page

 In quality trimming steps, we removes fragment at both ends of sequencing reads with low quality score.
-It is important because trimmed reads would improves alignment results. :ref:`Figure 10<SangerContig_shiny_trimming_1>` shows the UI for Trimming Method 1 (M1): ‘Modified Mott Trimming’.
+It is important because trimmed reads will improves alignment results. :ref:`Figure 10<SangerContig_shiny_trimming_1>` shows the UI for Trimming Method 1 (M1): ‘Modified Mott Trimming’.
 This method is implemented in `Phred <http://www.phrap.org/phredphrapconsed.html>`_.
 Users can change the cutoff score and click “Apply Trimming Parameters" button to update the UI.
 The value of input must be between 0 and 1.
 If the input is invalid, the cutoff score will be set to default 0.0001.

 .. _SangerContig_shiny_trimming_1:
 .. figure::  ../image/SangerContig_shiny_trimming_1.png